eclipsefp/eclipsefp.github.com/dev.md

 <ul>
 <li><b>Scion</b> is a Haskell library and server that wraps the GHC API to provide the functionality needed for IDEs.
 Scion is mostly due to the work of <a href="https://github.com/nominolo">Thomas Schilling</a>.</li>
 <li><b>EclipseFP</b> itself is a set of Eclipse plug-ins programmed mostly in Java.
 The development was started by Leif Frenzel, with contributions of (in alphabetical order) Andrei de A. Formiga, Thiago Arrais, Scott Michel, JP Moresmau, Alejandro Serrano (during his <a href="http://serras-haskell-gsoc.blogspot.com/">2011 Google Summer of Code</a>), and B. Thomas ten Cate (during his <a href="http://eclipsefp.wordpress.com/">2009 Google Summer of Code</a>). <a href="https://github.com/JPMoresmau">JP Moresmau</a> is the current maintainer.</li>
+<li><b>Scion Browser</b> is a Haskell library that reads Hoogle documentation files for installed packaged and provides a way to navigate them.
+This component is mostly work of <a href="https://github.com/serras">Alejandro Serrano</a>.</li>
 </ul>
 </p>